jmsigner/MODISSnow/cran-comments.md

 ## Changes
 Following suggestions of Kurt Hornik, I

-* expanded the package description
+* expanded the package description,
-* I fixed a url in the documentation (man/MODISSnow.Rd)
+* I fixed a url in the documentation (man/MODISSnow.Rd).

 # Intital Submission (2016-12-12)
 ## Test environments